xtianares/Static-Nunjucks/README.md

 # Static-Nunjucks
-Build tool for static sites using Gulp and Nunjucks as a templating sytem
+Build tool for static sites using Gulp and Nunjucks as a templating system